-The global coronavirus disease 2019 (COVID-19) pandemic has affected most aspects of daily life, including the experience of death, grief, and bereavement.
-Forced changes in end-of-life care and rituals after death, physical distancing requirements, and changes to work and home life because of COVID-19 may affect individuals' bereavement.
-The current literature is focused on the adverse outcomes in adults bereaved because of the pandemic^{2,3} and ways to better support individuals who are grieving the death of loved ones killed by the virus.
-1,4 However, much less is known about the effect of the pandemic on the bereavement in individuals who experienced the death of a loved one before COVID-19.
+The global COVID-19 pandemic has affected most aspects of daily life, including the experience of death, grief and bereavement.
+Forced changes in end-of-life care and rituals following death, physical distancing requirements, and changes to work and home life due to COVID-19 may affect individuals' bereavement.
+The current literature is focused on the adverse outcomes in adults bereaved due to the pandemic and ways to better support individuals who are grieving the death of loved ones killed by the virus.
+However, much less is known about the effect of the pandemic on the bereavement in individuals who experienced the death of a loved one prior to COVID-19.